lm-sys/FastChat/docs/openai_api.md

 # OpenAI-Compatible RESTful APIs & SDK

-FastChat provides OpenAI-Compatible APIs for its supported models, so you can use FastChat as a local drop-in replacement for OpenAI APIs.
+FastChat provides OpenAI-compatible APIs for its supported models, so you can use FastChat as a local drop-in replacement for OpenAI APIs.
 The FastChat server is compatible with both [openai-python](https://github.com/openai/openai-python) library and cURL commands.

 The following OpenAI APIs are supported: